KMurphs/Reporting-Tool-Server/README.md

 INSERT INTO test.messages VALUES ('hello');
 EOF
 ```
-The command above spins an ephemerial mysql pod/client to execute the mysql commands and die.
+The command above spins an ephemerial mysql pod/client to execute the mysql commands against our database service (reporting-mysql) and die.

 View the database created content as root user